Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ## Two randomized exploration strategies

-In the [prologue](../prologue/random_walk), we saw that a particle taking a collection of *n* unit steps in random directions will wind up on average $$\sqrt{n}$$ distance away from its starting position.
-We now would like to compare this random walk against a modified version of the walk that emulates the behavior of *E. coli* that we have learned about in this module.
+In the [prologue](../prologue/random_walk), we saw that a particle taking a collection of *n* unit steps in random directions will wind up on average $$\sqrt{n}$$ units away from its starting position.
+We now will compare such a random walk against a modified algorithm that emulates the  behavior of *E. coli* by changing the length of a step (i.e., how long the bacterium tumbles) based on the relative change in background attractant concentration.

-Specifically, we will place a particle against a background containing a variable concentration of attractant.
-The bacterium will reorient itself randomly, but it will be able to change its tumbling frequency based on the relative concentration of attractant at its current location.
-Does this realistic exploration algorithm allow the bacterium to find attractant faster than a pure random walk strategy?

-We will represent a bacterium as a point in two-dimensional space.
-Units in our space will be measured in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during an uninterrupted run.
+We will represent a bacterium as a particle traveling in two-dimensional space.
+Units of distance will be measured in µm; recall from the introduction that a bacterium can cover 20 µm in a second during an uninterrupted run.
 The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.

 We will use *L*(*x*, *y*) to denote the ligand concentration at (*x*, *y*); furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized.
 We will set the concentration at the goal equal to 10<sup>8</sup> molecules/µm<sup>3</sup>, and we will place the goal at (1500, 1500), so that the bacterium must travel a significant distance to find the attractant.